pixelastic/maps-data/README.md

 # Maps-data

+> **⚠️ ARCHIVED**: This repository has been archived.
+The underlying Reddit API is no longer available, making data collection impossible.
+The last data update was on December 12, 2022.
+No further updates or maintenance will be performed.

+## Archive Information

+- **Archived Date**: October 19, 2025
+- **Last Data Update**: December 12, 2022
+- **Reason**: Deprecated dependency (reddinx) and Reddit API no longer accessible
+- **Status**: Read-only, no PRs or issues will be addressed

+The website continues to display the frozen data snapshot for historical reference.

+---

 This repository holds the code updating the data behind the [https://gamemaster.pixelastic.com/maps/][1] website.
 The data is crawled daily from reddit using [reddinx][2] and [on-circle][7], then pushed to [Algolia][3].